 Pregnancy

-Cefriaxone crosses the placental barrier.
+Cefriaxon penetrates the placental barrier.
 The safety of use during pregnancy in women has not been established.
-The use of the drug during pregnancy is possible only in cases where the intended benefit to the mother outweighs the potential risk to the fetus.
+The use of the drug during pregnancy is possible only in cases where the expected benefit to the mother exceeds potential risk for the fetus.

 Ceftriaxone is excreted in breast milk.
-If necessary, the use of the drug during lactation should stop breastfeeding.
+If it is necessary to use the drug during lactation, breastfeeding should be stopped.

-Synergism between ceftriaxone and aminoglycosides has been shown for many Gram-negative bacteria.
-Although the increased efficacy of such combinations is not always predictable, it should be considered in severe, life-threatening infections such as Pseudomonasaeruginosa.
+Synergism between ceftriaxone and aminoglycosides has been shown against many gram-negative bacteria.
+Although the increased effectiveness of such combinations is not always predictable, it should be taken into account in severe, life-threatening infections such as due to Pseudomonasaeruginosa.

 Special instructions: